DennisKCA/Prediction_of_Grade_of_the_Alloy/README.md

 Content
 Given are 28 distinguishing factors in the manufacturing of an alloy, the objective is to build a Machine Learning model that can predict the grade of the product using these factors.

-You are provided with 28 anonymized factors (f0 to f27) that influence the making of a perfect alloy that is to be used for various applications based on the grade/quality of the obtained product.
+We are provided with 28 anonymized factors (f0 to f27) that influence the making of a perfect alloy that is to be used for various applications based on the grade/quality of the obtained product.